IOTechSystems/xrt-examples/DeviceServices/interactive-walkthrough/basic-operations.md

 ## Reading

-Reading requests will be made on the `RequestTopic`.
-The response indicating success or failure will be received on the `ReplyTopic`.
-If the request was successful the readings and other relevant infomation will be included in the reply.

 ### Get request
 Let's read a single resource from the device profile:

 ```bash
 ./commands/get_request.sh
 ```
-This will perfom a reading on one of the resources defined in the newly added device's profile.
+This will perform a reading on one of the resources defined in the newly added device's profile.
 In the request message you should see the name of the device that the request is being performed on and the name of the resource that being requested.

 In the reply you should be able to see the value of this resource along with other information about the get request that was performed.

 ### Multi get request
 We also can read multiple resources in one operation: